bitrise-io/devcenter/_articles/en/team-management/organizations/creating-org.md

 You must have access to at least one Workspace to be able to use Bitrise.
 When you create a new account, you can’t add new apps or run builds.
 To be able to do so, you need to either create a Workspace, or to be invited to an existing one.

-To run builds as a Workspace, you need a paid plan.

 ## Creating a Workspace

-To create a Workspace, you just need an existing Bitrise account.
+If you sign up for Bitrise, you are automatically prompted to create a new Workspace.
+If you skip creating a Workspace, or you want to create additional Workspaces later, you can of course do it:

 1. Log in to [bitrise.io](https://www.bitrise.io).
 2. On the top menu bar, click the **+** symbol.